-&lt;sup>1 In particular the studies on "Trade and Investment between EU - Indonesia: Opportunities and Obstacles" and the complementary study "Indonesian Trade with the EU: Opportunities and Challenges".
+1 In particular the studies on "Trade and Investment between EU - Indonesia: Opportunities and Obstacles" and the complementary study "Indonesian Trade with the EU: Opportunities and Challenges".
 The two studies will in combination serve as one, but not the single, input for the Vision Group in its work on exploring ways of enhancing bilateral trade and investments.

-- Brussels, end February 2011 Full meeting on all issues, followed by (March 2011) drafting of the Vision groups report - Jakarta, April 2011 Finalisation of the report - Jakarta/Brussels May 2011 A one day conference presenting the outcome of the Vision Group to stakeholders.
+- Jakarta, 29-30 November 2010 (in connection with EIBD) -First brainstorming and discussion with business - Brussels, end February 2011 Full meeting on all issues, followed by (March 2011) drafting of the Vision groups report - Jakarta, April 2011 Finalisation of the report - Jakarta/Brussels May 2011 A one day conference presenting the outcome of the Vision Group to stakeholders.